 Italy has some of the best weather in Europe.
-It is much warmer than its northern neighbours and the skies are always clear.
+It is much warmer than its northern neighbors and the skies are always clear.

 Students need to do part-time jobs to Study in Italy and fulfil daily expenses.
 You are allowed to work 20 hours per week in Italy.
 There are part-time jobs like food delivery, restaurant related jobs, newspaper distribution, bars and many more.

 References help to get part-time jobs in Italy.
 If you have any reference, it’s your plus point to survive in Italy during your stay as a student.

 You can work as a freelancer and can teach any skills you have.
 It can be English language teaching or any other knowledge you can transfer to Italian people.

 You should have wonderful command in English to get a full-time job in Italy after graduation.
 If you can communicate in the Italian language also, your chances are double for a permanent job.
 You can earn a reasonable salary.

 The job vaccines easily available in Italy, are in mechanical, textile, chemical, technology, food and wood furniture sectors.

 How to Apply for Work Permit in Italy?